-Pacific Northwest Oak Alliance
+Pacific Northwest Oak Alliance PACIFIC

-Prairie, Oaks, and People: A Resource for Policy Makers Protecting and Restoring Oak and Prairie Ecosystems in the Pacific Northwest
+Prairie, Oaks, and People: A Resource for Policy Makers, Legislative Briefing Document

 Oak and prairie ecosystems are among the Pacific Northwest's most ecologically and culturally significant landscapes.
 They provide key ecosystem services and resources to landowners and local communities and are drought-tolerant and fire-adapted.
 The Prairie, Oaks, and People Investment Strategy offers a ready-to-implement five-year strategy, with \$304.2 million of shovel-ready projects identified by robust regional partnerships.
 This effort brings together tribes, conservation groups, private landowners, and government agencies in a nonpartisan commitment to conserving these landscapes.
 Policymakers have a unique opportunity to support this collaborative approach and deliver tangible benefits across the region.